 1) Avoid “grazing” and stick to eating 3-5 balanced meals a day as this will help stabilize your leptin levels by avoiding constant spikes.

 2) Prioritize your sleep!
 I cannot stress how important getting proper rest is when it comes to balancing your hormones!
 Without sufficient sleep, your hormones will not be in balance!

 3) Make sure you are consuming adequate amounts of high-quality water!
 Dehydration causes hormonal imbalances and staying hydrated is vital for optimal bodily functions!

 4) Consume a whole food based diet focusing on high quality proteins, healthy fats, and starchy vegetables.
-If you have chronic inflammation, I would avoid nightshade vegetables (tomatoes, eggplants, potatoes, peppers)
+If you believe you have chronic inflammation, I would avoid nightshade vegetables (tomatoes, eggplants, potatoes, peppers).

 5) Minimize refined sugars and processed foods as these often lead to leptin spikes, sequentially leading to leptin resistance.